SL Scheme Number & Algebra

 This lesson focusses on the role that estimation plays in understanding the world around us - The The 6 million question activity might be an excellent opening activity for the course and bring many of these issues into focus.
 This might facilitate further discussion.

-Focus on calculations for percentage error, possibly involving those involving rounding - This Percentage Error is an excellent way to zoom in on the importance of these issues as well as practice the calculations.
+Focus on calculations for percentage error, possibly involving those involving rounding - This Percentage Perception task is an excellent way to zoom in on the importance of these issues as well as practice the calculations.
 Further activity might come from this Percentage Error task.

 Focus on understanding the notation and working with numbers in this form.
 Demonstrate the utility of this form of notation - Big & Small Numbers might be a useful catalyst for discussion.